anandgupta565/finops-certified-practitioner/07-finops-terminology.md

 * Amortization is a financial term that generally refers to the process of gradually reducing a debt over a specific period of time through regular payments.
 * These payments typically consist of both principal (the original amount of debt) and interest.

+## Technology Business Management and FinOps

+### Technology Business Management (TBM)
+* Technology Business Management (TBM) is a discipline that improves business outcomes by giving organizations a consistent way to translate technology investments to business value by defining the tools, processes, data, and people needed to manage the business of technology
+    * FinOps is focused on results much more frequently than with TBM.
+    * TBM is monthly or quarterly focused whereas FinOps collects and reviews data constantly.

 <br>